Annie Lynch

-Annie Lynch (1870 – 1938), known by her religious name as Mother Mary Xavier, was an Irish-born Australian religious sister and nurse.
+Annie Lynch (1864 – 1938), known by her religious name as Mother Mary Xavier, was an Irish-born Australian religious sister and nurse.
 She was a member of the Little Company of Mary, and served as the congregation's first provincial for the region of Australasia.
 She oversaw the growth of the Lewisham Hospital as superior of the Lewisham convent.
 As provincial, she established several more hospitals in Australia and New Zealand.

 Early years

-Annie Lynch was born in 1870 in the town of Virginia, in County Cavan, Ireland.
+Annie Lynch was born on 4 December 1864 in the town of Ranahinch, in County Westmeath, Ireland.
 She was named after her mother, Annie Lynch, née O'Reilly.
 Her father worked as a grazier, responsible for the care and feeding of sheep and cattle.

 Not much is known about her childhood, but in rural Ireland, many families dependent on agriculture experienced hardship.
 The 1870s were a time of rising tensions over land reform and tenants rights.
 Due to flooding and lost crops, the years 1879 and 1880 were particularly difficult, with famine adding to political tensions.